orzeav/fantasy-info-center-api-java/README.md

 # The Fantasy Info Center API, in Java with Spring Boot

 This project aims to show the many practices our clients at Checkmarx use in their projects.
-This can be useful to develop custom CxQL queries.
+This can be useful to develop custom CxQL queries and show our clients demos.

 The statement for this project can be: